Creating sustainability through materials and systems

 Sustainable resource-efficient economy

-At the University of Oulu the economic valuation of natural resources and the environment combine with knowledge and skills in materials- and bio-based economy, forming a unique whole with a strong potential for international openings.
+At the University of Oulu the economic valuation of natural resources and the environment is combined with knowledge and skills in materials- and bio-based economy, forming a unique whole with a strong potential for international openings.
 One of the key goals of the main theme is to develop method-based readiness for the evaluation of sustainable development.
 Targets of analysis and modelling can include all of the main themes of the area of focus: material spectroscopy, strong grades of steel, the mineral extraction industry, biomaterials, and catalysis research as well as the environmental impact of the bioeconomy.
-Targets of research also include materials questions of energy supply, and the aim is to develop new technical and economic solutions for the most extensive possible use of solar and wind energy.
+Targets of research also include materials related to energy supply, and the aim is to develop new technical and economic solutions for the most extensive possible use of solar and wind energy.
 The research is holistic, supporting energy transition in the North, and focuses on smart and sustainable energy systems, including the impact of balancing renewable energy sources on the regulation of flowing water and the environment.
-Research also addresses the nexus of water, energy and bioeconomy, assessing the inextricable linkages between these sector.
+Research also addresses the nexus of water, energy and bioeconomy, assessing the inextricable linkages between these sectors.